BanklessTimes

 Crypto Crash Triggered by CLARITY Act Failure

-The crypto market crash is happening as investors react to the happenings regarding the Market Structure Bill, which is commonly known as the CLARITY Act.
+The crypto market crash is happening as investors react to developments regarding the Market Structure Bill, commonly known as the CLARITY Act.
 This bill, which was supposed to go through a markup in the Senate, stalled after Coinbase withdrew its support.
 Odds of the bill being signed into law this year dropped from 63% to 49%.

-In a statement, Brian Armstrong argued that the bill would kill the fast-growing asset tokenization industry, interfere with stablecoin rewards, invade user privacy in the decentralized finance (DeFi) industry, and erode the power of the CFTC in regulating the industry.
+In a statement, Brian Armstrong argued that the bill would kill the fast-growing asset tokenization industry, interfere with stablecoin rewards, invade user privacy in the decentralized finance (DeFi) industry, and erode the CFTC’s authority to regulate the industry.

 READ MORE: Dogecoin Price Prediction: Here’s Why DOGE May Jump by 30%

-Still, while Coinbase has withdrawn its support, other popular companies in the crypto industry, like Kraken and Robinhood, are still supportive of the bill.
-Also, leaders of all parties, including Senator Cynthia Lummis and Chairman Tim Scott, committed to working on fixing the issues that Coinbase addressed.
+Still, while Coinbase has withdrawn its support, other popular crypto companies, like Kraken and Robinhood, remain supportive of the bill.
+Also, leaders from all parties, including Senator Cynthia Lummis and Chairman Tim Scott, are committed to working to fix the issues Coinbase addressed.

 Profit Taking and Bitcoin’s Failure to Cross $100k

 The crypto crash is also happening as investors book profits after a strong run this week.
 Indeed, a closer look shows that the top laggards were some of the best-performing coins earlier this week.
-Story token rose by nearly 200% between its lowest level and its highest point this month.
+Story token rose by nearly 200% from its lowest level to its highest this month.

-Similarly, Monero price retreated after moving to a record high of $798 as profit-taking continued.
+Similarly, Monero price retreated after reaching a record high of $798 as profit-taking continued.
 At its peak, it was up by nearly 95% from its lowest point this year.

-The crypto market crash is happening as Bitcoin failed to cross the $100,000 mark that would have confirmed the bullish breakout.
+The crypto market crash is underway as Bitcoin failed to cross the $100,000 mark, which would have confirmed the bullish breakout.
 Bitcoin was trading at $95,390, down slightly from the year-to-date high of $98,000.

 On the positive side, Bitcoin price has formed an ascending triangle pattern, pointing to an eventual comeback, potentially to an all-time high this year.
-Also, the Crypto Fear and Greed Index is trending in the right direction and is nearing the greed zone.
+Also, the Crypto Fear and Greed Index is trending upward and nearing the greed zone.

-Therefore, a potential deal on the CLARITY Act and a Bitcoin breakout to $100k and above will likely lead to a rebound in the crypto market.
+Therefore, a potential deal on the CLARITY Act and a Bitcoin breakout above $100k will likely lead to a rebound in the crypto market.

 READ MORE: Elliott Wave Signals Chainlink Price Upswing as Bitwise LINK ETF Launches